First time in INDIA | From thought to real

 While I was on the rickshaw, the locals past me by carrying a corpse headed for the Ganges River to be cremated and washed away.
 They came so close that putrid smell from the corpse was almost unbearable.
 The corpse gave me a chill to the bone since it was only covered by the thin fabric.
 That was how death is a grim reminder to everyone.
 Some days these corpses just float by the shore while the dwellers are doing all sort of things including drinking, cooking from that very body of water.

 ****The auto brought me to Varanasi by night time.
 The city, though full of people, was still scary to some degree.
 My little guide, Mayulr, and I took a ride on 2 rickshaws.

 Our little guide ‘Mayulr’

-was a boy who are interested in computers and English language skills.
+was a boy who is interested in computers and English language skills.
 He told me, “I am free until Wed-nes-day.”
 So I figured that was the day the Holi Festival took place.
 But no!
 He meant to say Wednesday.
 To him, I said, “You mean Wednesday?”
 He insisted, “No!
 It’s Wed-nes-day.
 You are not pronouncing it right.
 I took a class.
 They taught me.
-You can’t trick me,” and gave me a brows twitch acting so proud.
+You can’t trick me,” and gave me brows twitch acting so proud.
 Seeing him so proud of himself like that, I thought, “Hmm.
 Maybe I have been saying it wrong my whole life.”
 (I also found a lot of others pronouncing Wednesday wrong too.
 Maybe it’s something you can find out for yourself.)